lambdaclass/concrete/ROADMAP.md

 its own `kernelDischargeLoopVCs`) with no ledger-consistency gate. `--report proof-status` and `concrete prove` also recompute, but are held to the ledger by consistency gates (sound today).
-The remaining real work is therefore #15 (contracts as a ledger view / parity-gated), #13's missing adapter gate, and the #18e shim deletion — not a from-scratch migration.
-Do not re-do #4–#11,
-#14, or #18a–d; they are done.
-Treat any new report surface as needing a
-ledger-parity gate per #17.
+The remaining real work is therefore #15 (contracts as a ledger view / parity-gated) and the #18e shim deletion — not a from-scratch migration.
+Do not re-do #4–#14 or #18a–d; they are done (the discharge-adapter firewall #13 is kernel-checked + gated by `check_discharge_adapters.sh`).
+Treat any new report surface as needing a ledger-parity gate per #17.

 1. [DONE] Define `ObligationCore` schema v1: stable id, source span, function,